-Dr. Behan holds degrees from Bowling Green State University, the Universität Mozarteum Salzburg and The Ohio State University; he was a student of Jerome Rose, Imre Rohmann, Vedrana Subotic and Caroline Hong; he further studied with Leslie Howard at the International Keyboard Institute in NYC and James Tocco in Cincinnati.
-Since his appointment at OSU in 2008 he has taught applied piano; collaborated with instrumental and voice faculty in concert; served as vocal coach for the opera productions, and guest lecturer for piano literature and graduate German diction courses.
-A tremendously devoted teacher with an artistic, practical and holistic approach to instruction, Dr. Behan’s students have successfully gained admittance into leading graduate music programs in the US and Europe with full scholarships and teaching assistantships in both piano and collaborative piano.
-He is a founding member and Treasurer of the The American Liszt Society Ohio Chapter, which will host the first annual Franz Liszt International Piano Competition in Columbus, Ohio in October 2017.
-Season 2017–18 highlights include performance of Mozart’s Concerto in F Major, No. 7, K.242 for two pianos with pianist Michael Boyd and the Toledo Symphony Orchestra; with Detroit Symphony Associate Conductor, Michelle Merrill; a recording project of works by Gustav Mahler, Louis Aubert and Joseph Marx with mezzo-soprano Katherine Rohrer; and centennial celebration recitals featuring the solo, chamber music and vocal works of Claude Debussy.
+Dr. Behan holds degrees from Bowling Green State University, the Universität Mozarteum Salzburg and The Ohio State University; he was a student of Jerome Rose, Imre Rohmann, Vedrana Subotic and Caroline Hong; he further studied with Leslie Howard at the International Keyboard Institute in NYC and with James Tocco in Cincinnati.
+Since his appointment at Ohio State in 2008 he has taught applied piano, served as vocal coach for opera productions, and served as guest lecturer for piano literature and graduate German diction courses.
+He is a founding member and treasurer of The American Liszt Society Ohio Chapter, which hosted its first Franz Liszt International Piano Competition in Columbus, Ohio in October 2017; the second will be held in May 2020.